pingancheng96/Bowling-Challenge/README.md

 * `Frame` class
   * `RegisterRollToFrame()` method

-We omit the test for the `ClearBoard()` method for `Scoreboard` class as its implementation is very straightforward.
+We omit the test for the `ClearBoard()` method for the `Scoreboard` class as its implementation is very straightforward.

 The result of the unit test is as follows.